Cvat Life Insurance: What You Need To Know

 shunins

-The Cash Value Accumulation Test (CVAT) is a test used to determine whether a financial product can be taxed as an insurance contract or an investment product.
-The test ensures that the cash value of the insurance policy does not exceed the present value of all future premium payments.
-If the cash value is higher than the future payments, the product is considered an investment product and is taxed at a higher rate.
+CVAT stands for Cash Value Accumulation Test.
+It is a test for determining whether a financial product can be taxed as an insurance contract rather than as an investment.
+The test is used to make sure that the cash value of the insurance policy does not exceed the present value of all future premium payments on the policy.

 shunins